endless-sky/endless-sky-wiki/CreatingMissions.md

     fail (<name>)
 ```

-There are seven events that can trigger a response of some sort:
+There are eight events that can trigger a response of some sort:

 * offer: when the initial mission is offered.
 This is the place to put the conversation or dialog that introduces the mission.
 * complete: when the mission is completed.
 This is when the player gets paid.